NIH ERA Commons Accounts

 Send an email to email@example.com and put "Request NIH Commons Account" in the subject line.
 In the body of the email, include your full name, email address and the role that you are requesting.
 This will determine your access and rights within the system.

-- Investigator - applying for NIH funding (includes trainees and post-docs who are applying for fellowships)
+- PI - Program Director/Principal Investigator who directs a research project or program supported by NIH (includes trainees and post-docs who are applying for fellowships)

-- Trainee - receiving support from the SCTR TL1 program (predoctoral trainee).
+- TRAINEE - Manages electronic appointments of their awarded training grants or receiving support from the SCTR TL1 program (predoctoral trainee).
 If you have an appointment on an NIH training grant, you should already have an eCommons account